What is chlamydophila felis?

 Your vet will advise whether this vaccine is necessary.

-What are the core vaccinations routinely given to cats?
+What are the core vaccinations given routinely to kittens and cats?

 The core vaccinations include the following: